motherjones/simple-slider/README.md

 ```

 ### 2) Add some meat to your slider using Google spreadsheet data
-If don't have a data set already and are starting from scratch, great!
-Open up a new Google spreadsheet.
-For the demo, we use [this one]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html).
+Make a copy of [this template]( https://docs.google.com/spreadsheet/pub?key=0AswaDV9q95oZdDZFSWpEZHlNRUlHWmVqa3JqalZsZXc&output=html) in a folder in the Mother Jones google drive, and rename it to whatever you like.

-In Google Docs, go up to the `File` menu and pick `Publish to the web`.
-Fiddle with whatever you want, then click `Start publishing`.
+Go up to the `File` menu and pick `Publish to the web,` then click `Start publishing`.
 A URL will appear, something like `https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc&output=html`

 Copy that!
 In theory you're interested in the part between `key=` and `&` but you can use the whole thing if you want.

-Paste that in to your call to slideshow, instead of public_spreadsheet_url, on this line:
+Paste the key into your html file, in the place of public_spreadsheet_url, on this line:
 `$('#slideshow').slideshow('public_spreadsheet_url');`

-Keep in mind that in order for the slider to digest what's in the spreadsheet, you'll need to get your data into the proper format.
-Think of each row as one slide, and each column in that row as an element of the slide.
+Think of each row of your spreadsheet as one slide, and each column in that row as an element of the slide.
 The slider supports the following columns headers:

 `title`	`text` 		`top image` `middle image`	`bottom image` `background image` 		`top video embed` 	`middle video embed`	`bottom video embed`

 The `title` and `text` columns are designated for any text that will go in the slide.
-You can wrap text in these cells with anchor or span tags.
+Only include the columns you want; they're all optional.

 The `top image` `middle image`	`bottom image` `background image` columns are designated for any images that will go in the slide.
 They take any image URL.
 Make sure the link ends with .jpg, .gif, or .png.

-The `top video embed` `middle video embed`	`bottom video embed` columns are designated for embedding videos you want to playback inside the slide.
-Simply find the video, copy the embed code, and paste into the spreadsheet cell.
+The `top video embed` `middle video embed`	`bottom video embed` columns are designated for embedding videos in slides.
+Copy the video's embed code and paste that code the spreadsheet cell.
 The embed code will look something like this:

 `<iframe width="960" height="720" src="http://www.youtube.com/embed/TZzzXutPfks" frameborder="0" allowfullscreen></iframe>`

-If you already have a data set you want to work with, just reformat your data as necessary to make it slider-friendly, as described above.
+If you already have a dataset you want to work with, just reformat your data as necessary to make it slider-friendly, as described above.
+You can use html tags in these cells such as <strong>, <a>, <span>, and so on.

-In your spreadsheet, you only need to input the column headers that you will use.

-NOTE: If you're looking at the demo, you'll notice there's also an optional `source` column.
-We use this space to keep track of where we got the information feeding the "text" cells, for our internal reference.
-This keeps our army of fact-checkers happy.
+NOTE: In the demo spreadsheet, you'll notice there's a `source` column.
+This is for internal reference only—it keeps our army of fact-checkers happy.

 Once you've got these headers and some data in the spreadsheet, you're basically done.
-Super simple, right?

-### 2a) Give your slider content with JSON
+### 2a) Optional: using JSON to feed your slider

 If you don't want a Google spreadsheet to power your slider, you can instead use JSON directly, which will look like this: